Skip to main content

 GRADUATED model only

 Array of pricing tiers for GRADUATED model.
-Each tier applies different pricing to different usage ranges.
+Each tier applies its specific rate to units within that tier range.

 usage_based_charges[].properties.graduated_ranges[].from_value